Corni33/CarND_P3_BehaviorCloning/README.md

 ## Parameter Tuning and Training Strategy

 The mean squared error (mse) over samples was chosen as a loss function for the regression problem of predicting the continuous value of the steering angle.
-As the model was trained using an Adam optimizer, the learning rate was not adapted manually (model.py line 25).
+As the model was trained using an Adam optimizer, the learning rate was not adapted manually (model.py line 127).

-The data has been split into a training (80%) and a validation (20%) data set.
+The data has been split into a training (80%) and a validation (20%) data set (model.py line 48).
 After training the network for 10 epochs on the training data the validation accuracy stopped to decrease which indicated that further training was not necessary:
 ![alt text][loss_function]